Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 Worldpay merchant services

 The numbers don’t lie.
 Worldpay is one of the largest merchant account providers in the world, processing a mind-boggling 400 card transactions every second.
-The company offers flexible price plans – including a ‘pay-as-you-go’ option for small businesses – as well as both credit card machine and smart till (EPOS) rental.
+Worldpay offers flexible price plans – including a ‘pay-as-you-go’ option for micro-merchants – as well as both credit card machine and smart EPOS (Electronic Point of Sale) till rental.

 - 24/7 support